Fort Cornwallis In Penang - travelswithsun

 If you like a view or a challenge, it takes 80 or so steps to climb up to the top for an aerial view of the fort and the Malaccan Strait.

-Note: When we last visited in July 2023, the gate to the lighthouse was locked.
+Note: When we visited, the gate to the lighthouse was locked.

 Site Map For Fort Cornwallis